Students must apply via one of the following online application forms:-

 We usually require applicants to hold at least a second class honours degree (usually a 2:1) or equivalent.

-You should also have experience of working in an educational institution.
-A recognised teaching qualification is an advantage, but not an essential requirements for this course.
+You should also have experience of working in education; this may be as a teacher or in another capacity in the field of education.
+A recognised teaching qualification is an advantage, but not an essential requirement for this course.

 If your first language isn’t English, you must achieve a minimum IELTS score of 6.5, with 6.5 in writing, and at least 6 in Reading, Speaking and Listening.